numfah23/CrispRNN/README.md

 # CrispRNN
 Computational Genomics (COMS 4761) Project: CrispRNN: Predicting CRISPR sgRNA effect

-CrisprRNN is a bidirectional Recurrent Neural Net-work (RNN) with long short-term memory units (LSTM) built user Tensorflow to predict on-target effect of sgRNAs in CRISPR-Cas9 using sequence information.
+CrisprRNN is a bidirectional Recurrent Neural Network (RNN) with long short-term memory units (LSTM) built using Tensorflow to predict on-target effect of sgRNAs in CRISPR-Cas9 using sequence information.

 ## Prerequisites